stefanabreitwieser/direct-dedupe/README.md

 * A source directory -- the top-level directory containing all directories you'd like to run checksums for.
 * A destination directory -- a directory titled "dedupe" will be created here, and the final spreadsheet will appear in the dedupe folder.
 The script will fail if there is already a directory title "dedupe" in that location.

-The resulting spreadsheet can be used with conditional formatting in Microsoft Word to highlight duplicate directories.
+The resulting spreadsheet can be used with conditional formatting in Microsoft Excel to highlight duplicate directories.

 ## Known issues
 * Subdirectory names cannot use spaces; use command line tool [detox](http://detox.sourceforge.net/) to remove spaces.